PATIENT PROFILES OF RABIES PREVENTION

 Treatment scenario for this baby weighing 20 lb/9.1 kg:

 Rabies PEP was administered (1.2 mL HRIG dose) based on the patient’s age and weight.
-Since the patient was young with low body weight – extra caution was taken to identify an appropriate HRIG product, its concentration, and any instructions for dilution, if needed.
+Since the patient was young with low body weight – extra caution was taken to identify an appropriate HRIG product, with enough dose volume to properly infiltrate all wounds.

 Weight: 20 lb/9.1 kg